As Giffords Recovers, Her Team Perseveres

-Ms. JONI JONES (Office Manager, Representative Gabrielle Giffords): Hi, Bernadette.
+JONI JONES: Hi, Bernadette.
 It's Joni.
 I just want to let you know that your Native American studies certificates are ready.

 ROBBINS: Office manager Joni Jones is constantly on the phone, this time arranging to deliver a stack of certificates congratulating Native American students graduating this spring.
 Instead of Giffords' signature, Giffords' chief of staff, Pia Carusone, has signed them.